Winter in Myanmar

 4. Experience breath-taking scenery and life on the water at Inle Lake

-Many visitors favorite location in Burma is the magical Inle Lake.
+Many visitors favorite location in Myanmar is the magical Inle Lake.
 It's perfect for relaxing and experiencing local life and the stunning scenery of stilted villages rising up above the water.

-5. Take in Burma’s spectacular temple landscape of Bagan from the air
+5. Take in Myanmar’s spectacular temple landscape of Bagan from the air

 Did you know?

-Excuding the United Kingdom, Burma is one of only three countries in the world which do not use the metric system of measures.
+Excluding the United Kingdom, Myanmar is one of only three countries in the world which do not use the metric system of measures.
 The other two are the United States and Liberia.